jkpl/mysimplehomepage/README.md

 ## So here's how it works...

-In the `configuration.json` file, list all the files you want to use for generating your site in the subobject `files`, and place the files to the input directory (default `in/`).
-The `sitedata` object will be passed to each template, so you can define your own template variables there.

-The files listed in `markdown` will be rendered to HTML, and placed to `sitedata.content` object.
-For example, a Markdown file named `mycontent.md` can be found from `sitedata.content.mycontent` after compilation.
-The files listed in `plain` will be handled just like the Markdown files, except that there is no rendering process.
+First, place all your Markdown files in the `pages` directory.
+These files will be used for generating the content of the site.
+Place all your templates in the `templates` directory and Stylus stylesheets to `static` directory.
+You can customize these paths in the `configuraton.json` file, if you like.
+You should have atleast one template and one Markdown file for this to work.

+In the `configuration.json` file, you can specify details for each page in the `pages` object.
+Here's an example:
+``
+  "pages":
+  [
+    {
+      "file": "index.mdown",
+      "template": "default",
+      "outfilepath": "index.html",
+      "pagedata":
+      {
+        "subtitle": "Index page"
+      }
+    }
+  ],
+``
+Here we have a pages list with one page.
+It uses the index.mdown file in the pages directory for content, default.jade template in the templates directory and outputs the a file named index.html to the output directory.
+You can also add your own metadata for each page in the `pagedata` object.
+This object is passed to the template as object named `content`.
+The rendered Markdown itself can be found from `content.body`.
+The `sitedata` object in the configuration file is passed to each template in each page.

 Once the `configuration.json` has been configured, and the files are in place run the Cakefile's `build` task to build your site.
 The generated files will be